jhudsl/tidyversecourse/docs/02-get-data.md

 * `range = "A1:G5"` : specifies the range of cells that we like to import is A1 to G5.
 * `n_max = 100` : specifies the maximum number of rows that we want to import is 100.

 `gs_title()` is not the only way in which a sheet can be registered.
-Google Sheetes can also be registered by URL or key.
+Google Sheets can also be registered by URL or key.
 Within the Google Sheets package, a practice Google Sheet is available for you so that you can familiarize yourself with these approaches before working with your own data.

 There is a dataset provided as an example with the `googlesheets package`.
 The data stored in the example dataset come from the [Gapminder dataset](https://www.gapminder.org/).
 This includes longitudinal data about a few global economic variables.
 We'll use this dataset to discuss registering a Google Sheet by key or URL.